Skip to main content

 Reason 2: Confucian Ethics in Mathematics

-I guess one of the reasons why Chinese Filipino schools tend to excel in Math better might be due to Confucian ethics.
+One of the reasons Chinese Filipino schools tend to excel in Math might be Confucian ethics.
 Some people celebrate Teacher's Day on September 28 rather than October 5.
-In my case, I prefer to stick it to September 28, being Chinese by blood, myself.
+Being Chinese by blood, I prefer to stick to September 28.

 A growth mindset towards Mathematics is further reinforced by other cultural factors.
 Chinese families continue to culturally adhere to Confucian ethics which highly value education, personal development and diligence.These cultural factors encourage and support students to take education seriously and work hard to do their best in school.